 Let $R$ be an $\F_p$-algebra.
 Recall that the map $R \to \W_1 \Omega^0_R$ extends uniquely to a map

 of differential graded algebras.
-In \S \ref{dRComp}, we proved that $\nu$ is an isomorphism when $R$ is a regular Noetherian $\F_p$-algebra (Theorem~\ref{theo73}).
+In \S \ref{dRComp}, we showed that $\nu$ is an isomorphism when $R$ is a regular Noetherian $\F_p$-algebra (Theorem~\ref{theo73}).
 Our strategy was to give a direct proof for smooth $\F_p$-algebras, and to extend the result to arbitrary regular Noetherian $\F_p$-algebras using Popescu's smoothing theorem.

-In this section, we give a more general criterion which guarantees that $\nu$ is an isomorphism (Theorem~\ref{critnuiso}).
-We will apply this criterion in \S~\ref{dRRedux} to give a new proof that $\nu$ is an isomorphism in the case where $R$ is regular and Noetherian (which avoids the use of Popescu's theorem, at the cost of using ``derived'' technology), and also in the case where $R$ admits a $p$-basis (Theorem \ref{theorem:p-basis}).
+In this section, we give a more general criterion for that $\nu$ to be an isomorphism (Theorem~\ref{critnuiso}).
+We will apply this criterion in \S\ref{dRRedux} to give a new proof that $\nu$ is an isomorphism in the case where $R$ is regular and Noetherian (which avoids the use of Popescu's theorem, at the cost of using ``derived'' technology), and also in the case where $R$ admits a $p$-basis (Theorem \ref{theorem:p-basis}).